 You Can’t Turn Today into an Employer’s Market, But You CAN Improve Your Relationship with Your Temporary Workers

 C-suite occupants and human resources managers have known for years how important employee engagement is when it comes to retaining their workers.
 So much so that Monster.com reported earlier this year that employee engagement is one of 2017’s “top HR trends.”

 The fact that 2017 pretty much is a candidate’s market could have something to do with the intense interest in employee engagement.
 After all, with such statistics as those below, it’s no wonder that interest in creating engaged employees is so high today:

 - Disengaged workers cost businesses between $450 and $550 billion each year.

-- Thirty-four percent of workers say they plan to leave their current position in the next 12 months (Mercer), while Gallup says the number is 51 percent.
+- 34% of workers say they plan to leave their current position in the next 12 months (Mercer), while Gallup says the number is 51%.

-- Even engaged employees are looking to leave (34 percent) but 73 percent of disengaged employees plan to do so.
+- Even engaged employees are looking to leave (34%) but 73% of disengaged employees plan to do so.